 Why is the street sign at the corner of Haight and Ashbury a destination for tourists?
 Define: counterculture.
 Describe a predominant visual language of this area?
 How does the signage contribute to your understanding of what happened at this site?
 During the mid-sixties a phenomenon occurred in San Francisco that was to have a profound effect of America and the rest of the world.
 It was the emergence of a genuine counterculture; a vast segment of American youth, who openly declared ambitions counter to the prevailing American dream, that is, they stood in opposition to its ideals and the then current war in Vietnam.
 This counterculture had its focus and apotheosis in an area of San Francisco known as the Haight-Ashbury, the intersection of two streets whose very names soon became synonymous with the movement, and the people themselves.

-Week 05 - Monday, September 24

-Nature and Signage, the History of San Francisco Recreation and Park Department signage and San Francisco Parks, the value of open space.
-Walking through the Golden Gate Park

-Discussion of previous week's field trip, readings, and Thought Paper Assignment [20 min]
+Week 04 - Monday, February 13 Nature and Signage, the History of San Francisco Recreation and Park Department signage and San Francisco Parks, the value of open space.
+Walking through the Golden Gate Park Discussion of previous week's field trip, readings, and Thought Paper Assignment [30 min] Field Trip:

-MacLaren Lodge and the Golden Gate Park, Exteriors of: the Legion of Honor, The Conservatory of Flowers, The Botanical Garden, The Academy of Science, The Tea Garden (We will not go into all of these museums but will study the signage systems on the outsides of each),
+MacLaren Lodge and the Golden Gate Park, Exteriors of: the Legion of Honor, The Conservatory of Flowers, The Botanical Garden, The Academy of Science, The Tea Garden (We will not go into all of these museums, only the De Young, but will study the signage systems on the outsides of each), We will meet with Brandon Ballog, graphic designer and sign maker for the de Young Museum.
+Thought Paper Assignment:

 Why was signage important to the development of the Golden Gate Park?
 Compare and contrast the exterior signage of the various museums.
 How does the visual language of the signage communicate information on what the museum contains?
+What did you think about the profession of Brandon Ballog, a producer of public signage campaigns that promote the De Young and Legion of Honor Museums?
+Reading:

-Clary, Raymond, The Making of Golden Gate Park--the Early Years, 1865-1906, pages TBD

-Ocean Beach, The Great Depression and the Work Projects Administration; WPA, 49-Mile Scenic Drive

-Discussion of previous week's field trip, readings, and Thought Paper Assignment [20 min]
+Clary, Raymond, The Making of Golden Gate Park--the Early Years, 1865-1906, pages TBD Week of Monday, February 20 - No class Presidents Holiday Week 05 - Monday, February 27 Ocean Beach, The Great Depression and the Work Projects Administration; WPA, 49-Mile Scenic Drive Discussion of previous week's field trip, readings, and Thought Paper Assignment [30 min] Field Trip:

-We will be taking the N-Judah train or the 5 Muni Line to Ocean Beach, touring the WPA works in the Beach Chalet, documenting signage with photography and taking field notes.
+We will be taking the N-Judah train to Ocean Beach, touring the WPA works in the Beach Chalet, documenting signage with photography and taking field notes.
+Thought Paper Assignment:

 Why is this site historically significant?
 How did signage create a sense of place at Ocean Beach?
 How did the WPA contribute to the culture of San Francisco?
+Reading: